DreamDevil84/AoC2019/README.md

 $ swiftc Filename.swift

-This leaves you with an executable that can be run simply by typing "Filename".
+To run a compiled file simply enter the following:

+./Filename

 This is still not optimal so we will use the "-O" extension to optimise the compilation.

 $ swiftc -O Filename.swift